berke-celikel/berke-celikel.github.io/_posts/2025-03-20-mammoet-vs-boc-enforcement.md

 BOC argued that the ICC tribunal ruled on issues beyond its scope—particularly regarding military actions by the Iraqi Navy.
 The Court rejected this.
 It found that the arbitration focused on BOC’s contractual breaches, not acts of state (Global Arbitration Review, 2025).

 ### 2. **Public Policy**
-BOC claimed the award violated Dutch public policy due to alleged bribery and procedural irregularities.
-The Court emphasized that:
+BOC argued that enforcement of the award would contravene Dutch public policy, citing alleged corruption and procedural irregularities.
+The Amsterdam Court of Appeal firmly rejected this defence, emphasizing that:

-- These claims had been fully addressed by the tribunal.
+- The arbitral tribunal had already considered and addressed these allegations during the proceedings;
-- BOC had actually received partial relief via counterclaims.
+- BOC had been partially successful, receiving a reduction through its counterclaims, indicating that the process had been fair;
-- There was no evidence of fundamental unfairness warranting non-enforcement (Daily Jus, 2025).
+- No compelling evidence of fundamental unfairness or misconduct was presented that would satisfy the high threshold under Dutch law for refusing enforcement on public policy grounds (Daily Jus, 2025).

 ### 3. **Sovereign Immunity**
 BOC invoked sovereign immunity under international law.
 The Court dismissed this by applying the **restrictive theory**: BOC acted in a **commercial capacity (jure gestionis)**, not in the exercise of sovereign authority (jure imperii).
 Consequently, immunity did not apply (Slaughter & May, 2025).